Derrick0906/NTU-Course-Registration-System-STARS/README.md

 # NTU-Course-Registration-System-STARS
-Assignment for CZ2002 - Object Oriented Programming
+Group Project for CZ2002 - Object Oriented Programming

 This is a java console application that allows users(students/admin) to do the following actions.
 The console application emulates the  GUI STARS system that NTU is currently using.